Meet Our Board of Directors

 Dr. Elizabeth Watters, LMFT

 Elizabeth (they/them) is a licensed marriage and family therapist and received their PhD in therapy from the University of Iowa.
-In addition to co-directing The Well, they are a researcher and professor who specializes in exploring and working with the impact of systemic trauma and adverse childhood experiences (ACEs) across the lifespan.
+In addition to co-directing The Well and offering life coaching, they are a researcher and professor who specializes in exploring and working with the impact of systemic trauma and adverse childhood experiences (ACEs) across the lifespan.
 Elizabeth is passionate about increased accessibility to trauma informed knowledge, treatment, and healing in marginalized communities.

 BOARD MEMBER // SPIRITUAL DIRECTOR